 Question #15

-A Firms can partner to share resources for the same parts of the value chain, which helps them if they are pursuing projects in which they do not have previous experience in specific stages of the value chain.
+A Firms can partner to share resources for separate parts of the value chain, which helps them if they are pursuing projects in which they do not have previous experience in specific stages of the value chain.

 B Firms can prevent their partners from having access to their most valuable resources, which helps the firms prevent opportunistic behavior by their partners.

-C Firms can partner to share resources for separate parts of the value chain, which helps them if they are pursuing projects in which they do not have previous experience in specific stages of the value chain.
+C Firms can partner to share resources for the same parts of the value chain, which helps them if they are pursuing projects in which they do not have previous experience in specific stages of the value chain.

 D A firm can give its partner access to its most valuable resources, which enables both partners to maximize its success.